 How to Overcome Dependency on Foot Drop Braces

-Over time, your ankle and foot mobility will gradually improve from all your hard work.
-As it improves, with your doctor or therapist’s recommendation, you may begin to practice walking without your AFO in a safe environment.
+As your ankle and foot mobility gradually improves over time, you may be able to begin reducing time spent using your AFO.
+With your doctor or therapist’s approval, you may begin to practice walking without your AFO in a safe environment.

 It may take time to fully recover your ability to walk properly and safely without your foot drop brace, but neuroplasticity makes it possible.

 Should You Use an AFO Brace for Foot Drop?

 AFO braces, such as the Flex AFO, are frequently one of the first treatments recommended for individuals with foot drop.
 However, for many, an AFO should be used as a temporary safety aid rather than a permanent treatment.